House of Commons select committees chairs since the 2010 general election.Jump to full report >>

 In the House of Commons there are 20 departmental select committees that shadow the work of the Government departments.
-Their remit is set SO No.152:
+Their remit is set out in SO No.152:

-The number of MPs on the committee is determined by Standing Orders and is noted in the tables along with the party affiliation of the chair and a link to each committee’s website which gives the full membership of the committee and the role of the committee.
+The number of MPs on each committee is determined by Standing Orders and is noted in the tables which provide links to the full membership of the committee.

 The practical arrangements for the election of committee chairs by secret ballot are set out in, Select committees: election of chairs and members.